Wei Liucheng

 Wei Liucheng (卫留成 (Wèi Liúchéng) born August 1946) is a Chinese businessman and politician.
-He is the former Governor and Communist Party Secretary of Hainan province.
+He is the former Governor and Chinese Communist Party Committee Secretary of Hainan province.
 In August 2011, Wei became one of the deputy chairs of the Committee on the Economy and Finance in the National People's Congress.

 Biography

 Born in Biyang County, Henan, Wei graduated from Beijing Petroleum Institute then worked in China's petroleum industry for more than 30 years.
 In 1982 he joined the China National Offshore Oil Corporation and in 1998 was appointed general manager.